deepdoctection/deepdoctection/docs/manual/install.md

 The code has been tested on Ubuntu20.04.
 Functions not involving a GPU have also been test on MacOS.
 It is known that some code components will have some issues on Windows.
 We cannot provide support for Windows.

-**deep**doctection might depend on other open source packages that have to be installed separately.

 If you want to use Tesseract for extracting text using OCR:
 - [Tesseract](https://github.com/tesseract-ocr/tesseract)